 If you ever find yourself searching for an authentic Thai feed in Melbourne’s south-east, hit up Paradise Road.
 You’ll find them located just off of Glen Waverley’s bustling Kingsway strip.
-One of their most popular dishes is their pineapple fried rice, which is served with egg, cashew nuts, vegetables and best of all, is plated up in a pineapple boat.
-And yep, it’s as enjoyable to eat as it is to look at.
-You can choose to add prawns, chicken or keep it vegetarian.
+One of their most popular dishes is their pineapple fried rice, which is served with egg, cashew nuts, vegetables and, best of all, it’s plated up in a pineapple boat.
+And yes, it’s as enjoyable to eat as it is to look at.
+You can choose to add prawns or chicken, or simply keep it vegetarian.

 The Wanderer Thai Bar And Kitchen

-Equally low-key and equally flamboyant, The Wanderer Thai Bar and Kitchen hides in plain sight on Lonsdale Street.
-And whether you’re looking for crispy prawn spring rolls at 1 am on a Saturday night or a weekday lunch special, wander over and they’ll sort you out.
-Their authentic and seasonal menu is fresh produce-based and even has Thai-inspired cocktails and desserts to match.
+Low-key yet equally flamboyant, The Wanderer Thai Bar and Kitchen hides in plain sight on Lonsdale Street.
+Whether you’re looking for crispy prawn spring rolls at 1am on a Saturday night or a weekday lunch special, wander over and they’ll sort you out with some of the best Thai Melbourne CBD has to offer.
+Their authentic, seasonal menu is fresh produce-based and even has cocktails and desserts to match.
 Bookings are highly recommended.

 The Toff In Town

-The Thai offering at Cookie is certainly extensive.
-And just a few staircases closer to ground level, AKA The Toff in Town, you’ll find a few more Thai-inspired options from the Toff Kitchen menu.
+The Thai offering at Cookie is certainly extensive, but just a few rounds up the staircase you’ll find The Toff in Town, where there are even more Thai-inspired options from the Toff Kitchen menu.
 Think fun foods like jaffles filled with chicken rendang, pizza roti with curried lamb, rice pancakes, burgers and tuck shop-style dishes.
 All you have to do is perch yourself in one of their cosy, carriage style seating arrangements and you’re good to go.

-Located in quiet Kensington, this cosy little cafe is the West’s go-to Thai institution.
-Highlights on their menu include the cashew chicken and the green curry, although it’s rude not to scoff one or six of their famous curry puffs.
-The entire menu is available online for pickup and delivery, but Pimm Thai is one of the coziest and most romantic spots around, with cushion-filled booths against both walls.
-Bets to do this one in person.
+Located in quiet Kensington, this cosy little cafe is the west’s go-to institution for some of the best thai Melbourne has on this side of the CBD.
+Highlights on the menu include the cashew chicken and the green curry, and their famous curry puffs which deserve a chef’s kiss.
+The entire menu is available online for pickup and delivery, but Pimm Thai is one of the cosiest and most romantic spots around, with cushion-filled booths against both walls—we’d recommend making the trip for this one.